aaroncharlton/phxtimber/README.md

 This simple, one-page website is hosted at <a href="https://aaroncharlton.com/">aaroncharlton.com</a>.
 If you want a basic one-page website also, you are free to use my code.
 ### Steps to copy the site
 1. Copy the repository over to your Github account.
 See <a href="https://pages.github.com/">github pages</a> for more info.
 2. Delete my cname file or change it to your custom domain settings.
+You can also delete my readme.md file.
 3. Edit the text of your site in the index.html file.
 Be sure that every opening tag (i.e. ```<div>```) has a closing tag (i.e. ```</div>```).
 ### Skins
 There are multiple skins.
 To change out the skin you can swap out the skin css file in between the <head></head> tags in the HTML of both index.html and 404.html.